 All of them offer a variety of programs in business administration, but they may also offer other options like engineering or computer science.

+So, what are the best and cheapest online MBA programs?
 The programs themselves will vary wildly by institution—some might be more suitable for international students than others, some might allow you to focus on areas like human resource management, while others might focus more on marketing and advertising.

 Some students may also prefer a school where they can take classes from home, rather than having to travel to attend classes on campus every day.